tudasc/CoVer/README.md

-# LLVMContractsPlugin
+# CoVer

-LLVMContractsPlugin is an extensible contract verification framework for parallel programming models.
+CoVer is an extensible contract verification framework for parallel programming models.
 Currently, the tool ships configurations for MPI and OpenSHMEM.
 Further models may be added by adding suitable contract declarations.

 ## Usage